-Start your data acquisition software, preferably using the 2B Technologies Display and Graphing Software.
-See Appendix A for a summary of working with this software.
+Start your data acquisition software, preferably using the 2B Technologies Display and Graphing Software (available as a free download from the 2B Tech website) See Appendix A for a summary of working with this software.
 Other terminal emulation software such as HyperTerminal (a program provided with earlier versions of Windows) or Tera Term may be used as well.